dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware/extensibility.md

 * Activation per request (injection of scoped services)
 * Strong typing of middleware

-`IMiddleware` is activated per request, so scoped services can be injected into the constructor.
+`IMiddleware` is activated per request, so scoped services can be injected into the middleware's constructor.

 [View or download sample code](https://github.com/aspnet/Docs/tree/master/aspnetcore/fundamentals/middleware/extensibility/sample) ([how to download](xref:tutorials/index#how-to-download-a-sample))